jbrazda/icai-fault-alert-service/README.md

 Fork and clone this repository

-Clone example, Youse your own repository url if you forked this one
+Following is a clone command example, use your own repository url if you have forked this repository.

 ```shell
 git clone git@github.com:jbrazda/icai-fault-alert-service.git
 ```

-Configure credentials file That should look something like this recommended location is your home directory/iics `~/iics/environment.properties as it will contain sensitive information.
+Configure credentials file.
+Example file is listed below. recommended location is your home directory/iics `~/iics/environment.properties` as it will contain sensitive information.
-I would also recommend to create Native Service user in each of your orgs that can be used to export/import resources via IICS REST API using the [IICS Asset Management CLI][iics_cli]
+I would also recommend to create Native IICS Service user in each of your orgs that can be used to export/import resources via IICS REST API using the [IICS Asset Management CLI][iics_cli]
 This tool will automatically download latest version an use it to import provided service to your target org

 ```properties